The Blake School (Minneapolis)

+Blake, originally an all-boys school, was established by a group of local businessmen in 1907 to prepare students for top colleges in the Northeast.
+In the 1970s, it merged with its sister school, the Northrop Collegiate School (founded in 1900) and the Highcroft Country Day School (founded in 1958) to become a coeducational institution.

+Serving grades kindergarten through 12th, Blake has previously received the National Blue Ribbon School award.
+In addition, the school is known for its nationally recognized debate program.

 History

 During the early 20th century, two schools were founded in Minneapolis to prepare students for elite colleges in the Northeast: the Blake School for boys and Northrop Collegiate School for girls.
 A third school, Highcroft Country Day School serving students of both sexes, was incorporated during the migration to Minneapolis suburbs.
 In 1974, the three schools merged to become the Blake Schools, with its first coeducational class graduating in 1975.

 The Blake School

 In 1907, William M. Blake established the Blake School, a private, preparatory school for boys, in Minneapolis.
 Three years later, Charles C. Bovey, a local businessman, wanted to reform Blake, and put it on the same plane as Eastern preparatory schools.

 With help from William Blake, new Board of Trustees Chairman Charles Bovey asked sixteen other local business leaders to contribute $2,500 each towards the school's first capital drive.
 In 1911, these original guarantors hired Charles B. Newton, a Princeton and Harvard alumnus, to replace William Blake as headmaster.
 Newton envisioned a school "not only for the wealthy, but for the worthy."
-The school incorporated on May 5, 1911, with all but two guarantors serving on the Board of Trustees.
+The school incorporated on May 5, 1911, with all but two guarantors serving on the board of trustees.
 In 1912, their pooled resources enabled the construction of a new building in suburban Hopkins, with the site, now known as Blake Campus, being the current home of the middle school and one of the two lower school campuses.